 For a while, Power Rangers had this when Rita gained the Green Ranger to oppose Zordon and the rangers.
 Of course, he eventually switched sides.

 In Tru Calling, Jack was working for The Grim Reaper (or simply Fate), while the titular Tru had been chosen by an unknown power to save lives by way of "Groundhog Day" Loop.
 Interestingly, a suicide caused the two spirits to swap champions for an episode.
-This event raised further questions on the spirits' actual goals and philosophies.

 The stated reasoning behind the games of the Illuminati in the card game of the same name.